Fergus The fighter

-It was a beautiful thing to see so many of the horse organizations, rescues and advocates we follow sending love and prayers, along with more than 1500 comments from our followers.
+Right after my first post about Fergus, so many of the horse organizations, rescues and advocates we follow were sending love and prayers, along with more than 1500 comments from our followers.
 I absolutely believe Fergus felt the love as the next day, he miraculously stood on his own.
-With his numbers moving in the right direction, he was even chipper and bright.
+With his numbers improving, he was even chipper and bright.
 His name means "strong man" in Scottish, a good Celtic name to inspire him.
+If given the right care, even premature foals can be be Mustang Strong!

-#skydogfergus
+#skydogfergus #wheelbarrowfergus #homesweethomefergus

-Fergus does not have a sponsor
+Fergus currently has a sponsor

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
-Learn More
+To learn more about becoming a sponsor and see which animals need them:

 American Mustangs and Burros Need Your Help